fpereiro/gotoB/readme.md

 We define the fifth and last helper function, `recycle`, which updates the attributes of a DOM element that has been recycled.
 This function takes three arguments: `element`, `old` and `New`; the last two are `elementStrings` for elements that are not opaque and have the same tag.

+The function will return the recycled `element`, unless it decides it cannot recycle the `element`, in which case it will return `undefined`.

 ```javascript
       var recycle = function (element, old, New) {
 ```